Bronx Bicycle Accident Attorney

 Jacoby & Meyers, LLP Holds At-Fault Parties Accountable for Bronx Bike Accidents

 Jacoby & Meyers, LLP’s experienced personal injury attorneys have represented injured Bronx accident victims for more than forty years, including many injured in bicycle accidents.
 At our law firm, dedication to client advocacy and seeking justice against negligent parties is paramount and has led to the recovery of millions of dollars in settlements and jury awards for their clients.

 A recent bicycle accident case we handled involved a 25-year client who broke his dominant hand and wrist while cycling in the City and needed reconstructive surgery.
 Our client’s front bike tire stopped abruptly as he approached an intersection, throwing him off his bike.
 A deep depression in the pavement had caused the tire to stop.
 Soon after our client made contact with us, we sent an investigator to take photos at the scene of the accident.

 Our photos not only showed the depression, but they revealed that New York City must have known about the depression because a road crew had painted markings over the road defect.
 We also gathered complaints to 411 about that section of city street and found that several other New Yorkers had also filed complaints about the depression.
 We negotiated a $425,000 settlement for our client.

-Bronx Bicycle Accidents Can Result in Serious Injuries
+Bronx Bicycle Accident Injuries

 Bronx residents who ride bicycles risk suffering some of the most severe and potentially fatal injuries among all types of traffic accidents.
 Cyclists simply do not have the same protection from the road and other vehicles as a car or truck when accidents occur.
 This makes cyclists vulnerable to life-altering catastrophic or deadly injuries.